hypnopotamus/SkillsMatrix/design/app container and multiple pages.md

 ### Automatic Registration (2 or 3)

 Build a kubernetes operator that watches for ingresses with a configured annotation.
 The annotation is what marks an ingress as being for an app page.
 The operator will add or remove `<script />` tags from the index file as ingresses are added, removed, or updated with this annotation.
-That is to say that the operator will be writing the code to load each appropriate micro frontend page rather than having to do that manually.
+That is to say that the operator will be writing and maintaining the code (in some fashion) to load each appropriate micro frontend page rather than having to do that manually based on what is deployed and active in the cluster.

 ### With Security (2 or 3)